 Gone are the days when people learned about history simply from reading books.
 People are increasingly looking for experiences that bring history to life in an engaging way and nothing beats standing on the spot where history happened.
 We offer a hands-on experience that will inspire and entertain people of all ages.
 Our work is informed by enduring values of authenticity, quality, imagination, responsibility and fun.
 Our vision is that people will experience the story of England where it really happened.

 The skill, knowledge, enthusiasm, and commitment of our staff and volunteers make English Heritage a special place to work.
-As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to an executive team.
+As a registered charity, we are governed by a board of trustees who delegate day-to-day responsibility for the running of the organisation to a senior management team.
 Sir Tim Laurence is Chairman of the board of trustees and Kate Mavor is Chief Executive.
 The range of roles and expertise we cover is immense and draws people from a wide range of sectors and backgrounds.

 With our new freedom as a charity, independent of government, our ability to engage with millions of people is now greatly strengthened.
 A major priority is to create inspirational visitor experiences that bring the story of England to life.
 We will also clear a backlog of all high-priority conservation defects, and develop our partnerships.
 Our target is to become completely self-funding by 2023.
 Our confidence in achieving this is based on our track record.
 During the past 10 years commercial income has doubled and we have raised nearly £60m in donated income.